SriSatya2712/Wildlife_Project/README.md

 # Wildlive

-A wildlife website is an online platform that provides information and resources about wildlife, their habitats, behaviors, and conservation efforts.
-It may feature articles, photos, and interactive content that educate visitors about different species and their environments.
+A wildlife website is an online platform that provides information about wildlife, their habitats, behaviors, and conservation efforts.
+It features articles, photos, and interactive content that educate visitors about different species and their environments.

+### This web application has been developed for the accomplishment of Future Ready Talent Internship Program launched by Microsoft, Future Skill Prime, MS Learn, GitHub, and EY

 ## Project Link - https://gentle-coast-084a31200.3.azurestaticapps.net/